shinyuta/inclass2023/22-State/01-Activities/18-Stu_JWT-Review/README.md

 ## 💡 Hints

-* What is the difference between the server-side `QUERY_ME` and `QUERY_SINGLE_USER` query resolvers that would cause one to work and the other to not work?
+* What tool can we use to debug the encoded payload within the JWT token?

+* Which entity in the JWT token cycle is responsible for signing and verifying the integrity of the token?

 ## 🏆 Bonus